Reflections (Jerry Garcia album)

-Reflections is Jerry Garcia's third solo album, released in 1976.
+Reflections is the third solo album by the Grateful Dead's guitarist Jerry Garcia, released in February 1976.
 Partway through production, Garcia stopped recording with his solo band and brought in the members of the Grateful Dead, who performed on four songs, plus a bonus jam from 2004 release.
 Three of the four Grateful Dead-performed songs had earlier live debuts: "Comes a Time" (1971), "They Love Each Other" (1973) and "It Must Have Been the Roses" (1974); "Might as Well" entered their rotation in 1976, and "Mission in the Rain" received a select few performances that same year.
 Most of the songs entered the live rotation of the new Jerry Garcia Band as well.

 Track listing

 The album was reissued in the All Good Things: Jerry Garcia Studio Sessions box set with the following bonus tracks: